 Our unique contribution

-In Makimo, our unique contribution always comes from the combination of a few factors.
+In Makimo, our unique contribution always comes from the combination of a few factors rather than any single one of them.

 In this case study, it was:

-• augmenting the internal engineering team with relevant UX & mobile skills to build a synergy with their backend teams;
+- augmenting the internal engineering team with relevant UX & mobile skills to build a synergy with the backend teams that already owned the pipeline;

-• understanding, then delivering – a key promise in when doing research & development work;
+- understanding, then delivering – a key promise when doing research & development work, where building the wrong thing efficiently is the expensive failure;

-• building applications with resiliency in mind – because adoption of such a software depends on it being a reliable partner of the user.
+- building applications with resiliency in mind – because adoption of such software depends on it being a reliable partner of the user, not on its feature list.

 Heroes of the story

-Iwo Herka · Justyna Papiernik · Elżbieta Hofman · Mateusz Łuczak · Kamil Supera · Daria Grochowska · Bartłomiej Żak · Mateusz Papiernik · Michał Moroz · Wojciech Mielczarek · Dmitrii Chernikov · Kamil Kucharski · Marcin Struś · Aleksander Krawiel
+Iwo Herka · Justyna Papiernik · Elzbieta Hofman · Mateusz Luczak · Kamil Supera · Daria Grochowska · Bartlomiej Zak · Mateusz Papiernik · Michal Moroz · Wojciech Mielczarek · Dmitrii Chernikov · Kamil Kucharski · Marcin Strus · Aleksander Krawiel